ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

 of the files we actually need to build our tool.
 Starting with the dependencies in the `cc_binary` descriptor we will need to locate each dependency, then find all of their dependencies, and so on until the only descriptors left have no internal dependencies (external ones are ok, as these libraries will be built beforehand and do not contribute source files).

+!!! note

-Note that some objects will be the dependency of many other objects.
+    Some objects will be the dependency of many other objects.

 ### C++

 Create a list of every **src** and **hdr** file found in each descriptor.

+!!! note

-Note that the descriptors only give the file name, you will need to add the path to each of these items, so we can keep track of them.
+    The descriptors only give the file name, you will need to add the path to each of these items, so we can keep track of them.

 ### Protobuf